International Baccalaureate Grades 11-12

 Director’s Notebook = 35%; Research Presentation = 30%; IA = 35%

-- Director’s Notebook: Students at choose a published play text they have not previously studied and develop ideas regarding how the entire play could be staged for an audience.
+Director’s Notebook: Students choose a published play text they have not previously studied and develop ideas regarding how the entire play could be staged for an audience.

 Theory of Knowledge (TOK)